wlperry/umd_biostats/ecostats_lectures/lecture_04/04_02_class_activity.typst.md

-We can overlay the histogram and the density plot:
+We can overlay the density plot on the histogram :